carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/index.md

 <!--
 ## What is Utility AI

-Decision making forms the core of any AI system.
-There are many different approaches to decision making, for example, behavior trees and finite state machines.
-And Utility AI is one of the most robust and powerful systems about decision-making in game programming.
-The general concept of Utility AI is that every possible action of an Agent is assigned a **score** (also called **utility**).
+Decision-making is the core of every AI system.
+Various methods exist for decision-making, such as behavior trees and finite state machines, etc. Among these, Utility AI is one of the most robust and powerful systems for decision-making in game programming.
+The core concept of Utility AI is that every possible action of an Agent is assigned a **score** (also called **utility**).
 And the action with the **highest utility** will be chosen.

 **Here's how it works step by step:**
 1. Evaluating Actions: